Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 DoT: DNS-over-TLS as specified in [@!RFC7858]

-XuD: XFR-using-DOS mechanisms as specified in this document
+XuD: XFR-using-DSO mechanisms as specified in this document

 # Use Cases for XFR-using-DSO